Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Data and institutional background

 \subsection{Universities in Germany}

 There are about 70 Universities in Germany, of which most offer the full spectrum of study disciplines.
-There are 17 Universities of Technologies more tailored towards the natural sciences and engineering but employ faculty in social science or humanities disciplines.
-This feature of the German academic system allows us to identify implicit quotas since there needs to be ``enough'' observed variation across departments and (relatively) homogenous hiring criteria across universities.
-In general, the ``Fachbereich'' (subject area/department) makes official hiring decisions.
+There are 17 Universities of Technologies more tailored towards the natural sciences and engineering but employ faculty in the social sciences and humanities.
+This feature of the German academic system allows me to identify implicit quotas since there needs to be ``enough'' observed variation across departments and (relatively) homogenous hiring criteria across universities.
+In general, the ``Fachbereich'' (department) makes official hiring decisions.
 Disciplines are organized in so-called faculties (``Fakult\"aten'').
-The associated faculty- or Fachbereichs-council forms a hiring committee typically mostly comprised of professors within a discipline that screens applicants and makes a formal hiring recommendation in the form of a (ranked) list with one or more suitable candidates to the official faculty council.
+The associated faculty-council forms a hiring committee, typically comprised of professors within a discipline.
+This hiring committee screens applicants and makes a formal hiring recommendation in the form of a (ranked) list with one or more suitable candidates to the official faculty council.
 If the faculty council approves the list, it is put up to a vote to the academic senate of the entire university and then signed by the university's president.
-In practice, the list recommendations of the hiring committee are rarely overturned at subsequent stages, although there exists no data to explore this further.
+In practice, the list recommendations of the hiring committee are rarely overturned at subsequent stages.
 However, the diversity incentives and the average make-up of the hiring committees make me confident that the actual hiring decision is taken on the discipline level.
+In Germany there are no explicit quotas for professors, but there is a lot of diversity pressure from different institutions.
+Universities have to report the share of women in professorial and academic positions regularly to the government.
+The German Research Foundation (DFG) requests that in all funding applications, regardless of discipline, applicants report the gender dimensions of the project.
+In the case of large funding requests, applicants have to state the share of women who are participating and explicitly outline strategies to increase diversity.
+The pressure is also reflected in job ads by German universities: Almost all job ads for professorships in Germany explicitly mention that universities have the goal to increase the representation of women and mention that they explicitly invite applications from female applicants.